lakesoul-io/LakeSoul/website/docs/00-intro.md

 * Schema evolution: Users can add/drop fields at any time and historical data can be read in compatibility mode.
 * CDC stream and log stream ingestion: supports entire database sync in one Flink job with automatic table discovery and DDL synchronization; supports Kafka multi topics sync with auto schema detect and new topic discovery.
 * High IO performance: Use Rust's Arrow-rs library to read/write Parquet files on cloud object storage, and optimized the IO performance.
 * Multiple compute engines: Currently Spark and Flink are supported for both batch and streaming read/write.
-We will add support for pure Python reader in near future.
-* Use SQL, Python to develop your analytics and data science applications.
+Presto connector is supported for reading tables.
+LakeSoul also provides native Python reader and PyTorch dataset implementation for reading tables.
+* Workspace and RBAC: LakeSoul uses Postgres's RBAC and row-level security policies to implement permission isolation for metadata.
+Together with Hadoop users and groups, physical data isolation can be achieved.
+LakeSoul's permission isolation is effective for SQL/Java/Python jobs.
+* Supports automatic compaction, automatic expired data cleaning, and automatic redundant data cleaning.

 ## Application Scenarios of LakeSoul:
+* Provide a unified data infrastructure for both BI and AI, and multiple computing engines can read and write directly and efficiently;
 * Realtime Data Warehousing where incremental data need to be ingested efficiently, as well as concurrent updates at the row or column level.
 * Query and update data which span over a large time range with huge amount historical data, while keeping a low cost with cloud object storage.
 * Heavy ETLs and Ad-hoc queries, and the resource consumption changes drastically, and it is expected that the computing resources can be flexible and scalable independently.